simontaen/Passions/Notes.md

 	* Faving Artists fast leads to "processing" for ever (no Jobs available), how to resolve?
 * A guy rocking out when refreshing on pull-to-refresh
 * Some Artist might not have Albums, like Jennifer Rostock (store region) or Garth Brooks (won't sell them on iTunes).
 Fall back to Spotify in that case.
+* Albums "duplicate" check, more like "find different editions", when adding on Parse.
+This might work with a Stemmer (fix at the root problem) or hashing the image (fix the symptom).
+	* Also this requires a data model change since you need to make a relation between Albums

 # Data communication with Parse